angular-package/type/README.md

 ### Recognize value

-To properly check any value is to know what type and instance the value can be and for this purpose [`recognizeValue()`](#recognizevalue) function was created.
+To check any value that is to know what type and instance the value can be, and for this purpose [`recognizeValue()`](#recognizevalue) function was created, and it's not enough because it must be known what are the risks when using `instanceof`, `typeof` operator and `typeOf()` function to check the type.

 #### `recognizeValue()`